 As previously discussed look for a whole-of-market broker.
 Make sure you are not sat in front of someone who is giving you advice based on their own product range.
 The most suitable product for the customer can essentially save a lot of money.

 Ask about direct-only mortgages, while many mortgages are only available via mortgage brokers.
 A selection of some products are only available directly (without a broker).
 These are known as ‘direct-only’ mortgages and brokers do not have an obligation to inform you of these products.
 However ask your mortgage adviser about direct deals that may be cheaper.
 If a broker is unwilling to discuss products outside of his lender panel do your own research.

 While brokers work primarily over the phone there are now an increasing number of ‘chat bots’ and ‘robo advisers’.
 These are web based platforms allowing the client to carry out some of the application process online.
 This approach has clear ups and downs.
 Will the broker handle all admin and chase the lender and when are they available (Weekends?).

 Broker fees and commission

 Mortgage brokers earn a fee from the lenders products/mortgages they arrange.
-Some will also charge fee, either a flat fee or a percentage of the amount borrowed.
+Some will also charge a fee, either a flat fee or a percentage of the amount borrowed.
 Charges must be outlined inclusive fees and/or commission from the lender.
 As a precaution always check your mortgage broker is authorised to give mortgage advice by consulting the Financial Services Register.
 Clear reasoning needs to be determined as to why the product selected meets your needs.
 If you feel you have been poorly advised by the firm approach them for a resolution.
 The complaint should be resolved satisfactorily within 8 weeks.
-If your complaint is not resolved you can refer the Financial Ombudsman Service.
+If your complaint is not resolved you can refer to the Financial Ombudsman Service.